Kevin002023/pands-project/README.md

 A ['normal distribution'](https://www.techtarget.com/whatis/definition/normal-distribution#:~:text=What%20is%20normal%20distribution%3F,the%20mean%20of%20the%20distribution.) of values will have a bell curve.

--Sepal length: Has a unimodal distribution (ie, a singular peak).
+- Sepal length: Has a unimodal distribution (ie, a singular peak).
 While it isn't strictly symmetrical, it can be considered normal distribution with a slight skew to the right.

--Sepal Width: This also has a unimodal distribution and the classical bell shape you would expect from a normal distribution.
+- Sepal Width: This also has a unimodal distribution and the classical bell shape you would expect from a normal distribution.

--Petal Length: This has a bimodal (two peaks) distribution and skews towards the right.
+- Petal Length: This has a bimodal (two peaks) distribution and skews towards the right.

--Petal Width: Again this has a bimodal distribution and skews to the right.
+- Petal Width: Again this has a bimodal distribution and skews to the right.

 Histograms were also produced for each variable separated by class.